 7.Field testing the software

 SEVT, in partnership with Mount Ascutney Hospital and VTrans, has developed a public outreach plan which will seek input from the public, the Town of Windsor, other transportation providers in Windsor, social service agencies, the School Board, and others.
 A series of public meetings will be held during the various stages of this project.
-Details to come.
+The second and final set of public meetings will be held at the Windsor Welcome Center on January 18, 2023 at 2:00 and 6:00 pm.

 How will Microtransit work in Windsor?